beverlynelson/teaching-vim/README.md

-teaching-vim
+Teaching VIM
 ============

-Resources for teaching VIM
+Resources and samples for teaching VIM

+* Elementary
+* Middle School
+* High School and beyond